-Permaculture design is an ethically based, whole-systems design approach to create sustainable human settlements and institutions.
-Although rooted in horticulture and agriculture, permaculture design also touches on regional planning, ecology, animal husbandry, technology, architecture and international development.
+Permaculture design is a whole-systems design approach to developing sustainable human settlements and institutions.
+Rooted in horticulture and agriculture, permaculture design also touches on regional planning, ecology, animal husbandry, technology, architecture and international development.

-You will learn or expand your skills of translating site observations and designs to paper or digital applications such as Powerpoint and Google Slides.
+You will learn or expand your skills and techniques of translating site observations and designs to paper or digital applications such as Powerpoint and Google Slides.

 This Permaculture Design Certificate is certified by the Permaculture Institute of North America.